avilesxd/code-destroy-aliens/CONTRIBUTING.md

 ### 8. Create a Pull Request

-Go to your fork on GitHub and click “Compare & pull request”.
+Go to your fork on GitHub and click "Compare & pull request".

 ---